Codeinkardo107/project/README.md

 ## Reason for picking up this project

-I was interested in calesthenics, but was unable to do so because I wasn't able to get much information on my own as week reaching out to people didn't help that much.
+I was interested in calesthenics, but was unable to do so because I wasn't able to get much information on my own, as well as reaching out to people didn't help much.
 So I thought of making a project on this.
-This project would help me in my progress and also in my curernt health status.
+This project would help me in progress and in curernt health status.

 ## Video Summary Link: